 The China-Ghana South-South Cooperation on Renewable Energy Technology Transfer (RETT) is a four-year project (2015-2018) with funding from the Danish Government.
 The project was implemented by the Energy Commission with the support of the UNDP offices in Ghana and China.
 The Energy Commission Partnered with TBHEC, KNUST on specific aspects of this project.
-Within the Partnership, a criterion was developed and specifications established to identify the technologies - Solar Inverter Air conditioners and Solar LED street lighting systems- that were transferred, which was accompanied by an in-depth review of readily available technologies in China that were potentially suitable for transfer to Ghana.
+Within the Partnership, a criterion was developed and specifications established to identify the technologies - Solar Irrigation Systems and Solar LED street lighting systems- that were transferred, which was accompanied by an in-depth review of readily available technologies in China that were potentially suitable for transfer to Ghana.
 TBHEC contributed to the conduct of feasibility studies that involved on-site visits to locations nationwide that was aimed at selecting facilities for demonstration.
 TBHEC’s immense contribution in the corporation was seen in the following;

 - The conduction of regional market research and an “Inputs Value Chain analysis” on the potential transfer technologies.